benhur07b/benhur07b.github.io/_posts/2018-10-12-connecting-qgis-to-remote-services.md

 ---
 layout: post
-title: "Connecting QGIS to Remote Services (WFS, WMS, GeoNode, OSM): Hazard Mapping with Phil-LiDAR 1 and Project NOAH Hazard Maps on the Web"
+title: "Connecting QGIS to Remote Services (WFS, WMS, GeoNode, OSM): Hazard mapping with Phil-LiDAR 1 and Project NOAH hazard maps on the web"
 description: In this post, I'll show you how to take advantage of QGIS' capabilities for connecting to remote services like WFS, WMS, and GeoNode; getting data from OSM; and even loading vector and raster files stored on the web.
 tags: [foss4g, qgis, qgis3, gis, basemaps, wfs, wms, geonode, phil-lidar, project noah, drrm, hazard maps]
 pinned: false